Devlore: Device Interrupt Protection for Confidential VMs: Problem Insights

+To understand how device drivers handle interrupts, we manually analyzed the open-source drivers of popular integrated devices in the Linux kernel.

-This counter implementation can be used by user-space applications to be notified when the counter is incremented, e.g., when an event has occurred for a fixed number of times (Line 5).
-Assume that the interrupt source for this counter is connected to a realm VM and this counter is used by a realm VM application.
-The untrusted hypervisor can arbitrarily inject interrupts, trigger this interrupt handler, and increment the counter to trigger the realm VM application's event condition eventually.
-Therefore, using arbitrary interrupt injection, the hypervisor successfully tricks the VM into believing an event occurred when, in reality, it did not, compromising the integrity of its execution.
+\newparagraph{Counter.} The Linux kernel counter subsystem implements an interrupt-driven counter.
+This counter can use any interrupt source (e.g., temperature sensor, proximity sensor) as an event source and increments a counter when it receives an interrupt (\cref{lst:ctr}).
+The counter implementation can be used by user-space applications to be notified when the counter is incremented, e.g., when an event has occurred for a fixed number of times (Line 5).
+Assume that the interrupt source for this counter is connected to a \cvm and this counter is used by a \cvm application.
+The untrusted hypervisor can maliciously inject interrupts, trigger this interrupt handler, and increment the counter to trigger the \cvm application event condition eventually.
+Thus, using malicious interrupt injection, the hypervisor successfully tricks the \cvm into believing an event occurred when, in reality, it did not, breaking its execution integrity.

-\paragraph{Wireless Device Boot-up.} Qualcomm's WCNSS chip is used in a wide range of devices with Arm cores for wireless communications and vulnerable to the untrusted hypervisor's interrupt injection attacks.
-Concretely, the WCNSS driver used for verified firmware loading expects interrupts to indicate when the device's firmware is successfully loaded and ready to use (see~\cref{lst:wcnss})~\cite{linux-wcnss-source}.
+\newparagraph{Wireless Device Boot-up.} Qualcomm WCNSS chip is used in a wide range of devices with Arm cores for wireless communications and is vulnerable to the untrusted hypervisor interrupt injection attacks.
+Concretely, the WCNSS driver used for verified firmware loading expects interrupts to indicate when the device firmware is successfully loaded and ready to use (see \cref{lst:wcnss})~\cite{linux-wcnss-source}.

-If the hypervisor injects an interrupt to trigger this handler before the device is ready, it tricks the driver into transitions the device's state to ready.
-This may lead to undesirable effects (e.g., VM may use an outdated or a corrupted WiFi firmware image).
-With this attack, the hypervisor breaks the driver execution without directly accessing the device, only using interrupt injection.
+If the hypervisor injects an interrupt to trigger this handler before the device is ready, it tricks the driver into transitioning the device state to ready.
+This may have undesirable effects (e.g., \cvm may use an outdated or corrupted WiFi firmware image).
+Thus, the hypervisor may break the driver execution integrity using only malicious interrupt injection.